 All students need a personal computer or laptop for law school.

-Your personal computer or laptop must be able to run our Examplify exam software.
-Chromebooks and Tablets are not supported by Examplify and should not be used for law school.
+Your personal computer or laptop must be able to run our Exemplify exam software.
+Chromebooks and Tablets are not supported by Exemplify and should not be used for law school.

 Students are required to own earphones with a microphone for Zoom sessions.
 Innovation and Technology Services (ITS) recommends the Logitech H390 USP Computer Headset or a similar product.